waynodiablo/Oystercard/boris_bikes/3_from_domain_models_to_feature_tests.md

 A **Domain Model** is an abstract representation of the Objects within a system, and the Messages they use to communicate with one another.
 Once you have a Domain Model for a feature, you need to think about how your Objects and Messages will work together in code.
 This is called a **Feature Test**.

-In this challenge, you will Feature Test the Domain Model you just made.
+In this challenge, you will Feature Test a feature, using the Domain Model you just made.

 ### Learning Objectives covered
 - Define 'Feature Test'
 - Define a 'stack trace'
-- Use IRB to 'feature test' a Domain Model
+- Use `irb` to run a 'feature test'

 ### Challenge setup